-The Bath Priory hotel in Bath, sister property to Gidleigh Park in Devon, brings all the joys of the country to its city setting.
-With traditional decor, a stately restaurant by Michael Caines and grounds fit for a country manor, you won’t guess you’re a 15-minute stroll from town.
+The Bath Priory hotel in Bath, part of the Gidleigh collection (which includes Gidleigh Park, Amberley Castle and Lower Slaughter Manor), brings all the joys of the country to its city setting.
+With traditional decor, a stately Michelin-starred restaurant and grounds fit for a country manor, you won’t guess you’re a 15-minute stroll from town.

 Need to know

 - Rooms 33, including six Crescent Suites.

 - Rates Double rooms from $265.39 (£163), excluding tax at 20 per cent.